Adamant-im/pool/README.md

 And edit that file by inserting the pool's secret phrase as the minimum configuration, e.g. using `nano`:

 ```
-nano config.json
+nano config.jsonc
 ```

-> See comments in `config.json` for more parameters.
+> See comments in `config.default.jsonc` for more parameters.

 ## Launching